Tim Trilk

-Tim Trilk (born August 15, 1998) is an American soccer player who plays as a goalkeeper for Indy Eleven in USL Championship.
+Tim Trilk (born August 15, 1998) is an American soccer player who plays as a goalkeeper for Chattanooga Red Wolves in the USL League One.

 College career

 Trilk played four years of college soccer at the University of Western Illinois.
 He played in 49 games, and had seven saves in 2019 Summit League tournament semifinals.

 Club career

 After going undrafted in the 2020 MLS SuperDraft, Trilk signed a contract with Chattanooga Red Wolves SC ahead of the 2020 USL League One season.
 Trilk re-signed with Chattanooga following the 2020 season.

 On July 19, 2021, Trilik was named to the Week 15 USL League One Team of the Week.

 On February 16, 2022, Trilk signed with USL Championship side Indy Eleven.

+Indy Eleven announced Trilk's departure at the end of the 2023 season on November 30, 2023.

+Trilk returned to Chattanooga Red Wolves on January 31, 2024.